rcantini/rcantini.github.io/content/post/cnn_vae_mnist/index.md

 ## Model implementation: Keras+Tensorflow
 Let's now move on how to implement a variational autoencoder based on Convolutional neural networks (CNNs) using Keras framework as model-level library and TensorFlow backend.
-For more info about CNNs, you can check out my blog post about image classification at this <a href="https://riccardo-cantini.netlify.app/post/dogbreedclass/" target="_blank">link</a>.
+To read more about CNNs, you can check out my blog post about image classification at this <a href="https://riccardo-cantini.netlify.app/post/dogbreedclass/" target="_blank">link</a>.
 </br>The model is composed of two CNNs:

 - **The encoder** receives in input the gray scale values of the pixels of the image, and to produce in output the two vectors *mean* and *log-variance*, implemented by using two fully connected layers with two neurons each, in order to obtain a two-dimensional latent space.
 A further Lambda layer with two neurons was stacked on top of the encoder, which implements the reparameterization trick by reconstructing the latent vector starting from mean and log-variance, according to the following formula: \\( z = \mu + e^{\frac{\log\sigma}{2}} \cdot \epsilon \\), where \\( \epsilon \sim N(0,1) \\).